10 hidden macOS Ventura features you should know

 Apple launched 'Hide My Email' with iCloud+ last year.
 This service masks your email with a randomly generated email ID and protects your actual email ID from phishing attacks and data leaks.
 While the functionality was available in Apple's first-party Mail app, the feature was weirdly absent on third-party apps. macOS 13 Ventura finally brings the ability to hide your email address in third-party apps.

-With so many features, macOS Ventura will change the way you use your Mac.
-Apple will release the final build of macOS 13 Ventura later this fall, but if you're really keen on installing the latest macOS update on your Mac, we would recommend you to wait for the Public Beta that will be released next month.
-What are your thoughts on the macOS Ventura hidden features?
+With so many features, macOS Ventura changes the way you use your Mac.
+The software is now available to download and install on your Mac.
+Have you updated your Mac to the latest macOS version?
+What are your thoughts on the hidden features?
 Let us know in the comments section below!